RayHightower/RayHightower.com/about/index.markdown

 ### Quick Summary

-Raymond T. Hightower founded and ran a technology company, [WisdomGroup](http://wisdomgroup.com), for twenty-one years before selling the company in 2016.
+Raymond T. Hightower founded and ran a technology company for twenty-one years before selling the company in 2016.
 Today, Hightower is founder and CEO of [Bridgetown Partners](https://bridgetownpartners.com).
 Bridgetown builds asset management software for the commercial real estate industry.

 ### Tech Leadership & Speaking